JavaScript avatar library

 Avatar

 The main class for generating avatars.
-Accepts a style definition (or a Style instance) and optional options.
+Pass a Style instance and optional options.

 js